zsquareplusc/wipy-environment/README.rst

     WiPy copy tool

     positional arguments:
       action          Action to execute, try "help"
       path            pathname used for some actions
       destination     target used for some actions

     optional arguments:
       -h, --help      show this help message and exit -v, --verbose   show more diagnostic messages
-      --defaults          do not read ini file, use default settings --ini INI           alternate name for settings file (default: wipy-ftp.ini) --simulate DESTDIR  do not access WiPy, put files in given directory instead
+      --defaults      do not read ini file, use default settings --ini INI       alternate name for settings file (default: wipy-ftp.ini) --simulate DIR  do not access WiPy, put files in given directory instead

     For configuration, a file called ``wipy-ftp.ini`` should be present.
 Run "wipy-ftp.py write-ini" to create one.
 Adapt as needed when connected via